zeerak18/tinderclone/README.md

-# tinderclone called "tindog" - mobile friendly
+"tindog"

-A web UI made similar to tinder but for dogs, using HTML/CSS and Bootstrap
+A web UI made similar to Tinder but for dogs, using HTML/CSS and Bootstrap (mobile friendly)